evanmayer/hotspot/HOWTO.md

 ## Enable Raspberry Pi Hardware

+#### Can the Raspberry Pi talk to the motor drivers?

 The Raspberry Pi should have at least two [motor driver hat boards](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi).
-These are PCBs with onboard chips that talk to the Raspberry Pi on an I2C bus via the 2x20 header pins.
+These are blue PCBs with onboard chips that talk to the Raspberry Pi on an I2C bus via the 2x20 header pins.
 They issue commands to the motor driver chips, which handle the delivery and timing of greater voltage and current than the Raspberry Pi is capable of on its own.

-Follow the steps for [Enabling I2C communication](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software#enable-i2c-1106864-2) from Adafruit. > **NOTE:** A backup pdf is saved in the `pdf` dir.
+If you are using a factory fresh Raspberry Pi, follow the steps for [Enabling I2C communication](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software#enable-i2c-1106864-2) from Adafruit.

+> **NOTE:** A backup pdf of instructions for this is saved in the `pdf` dir.

 ## Power

+#### Are the power supply settings correct?

 To power both the motors and Hawkeyes simultaneously, use a **GW Instek GPS-4303** power supply or equivalent; channels must supply: